Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/css/selectors.md

 TYPE() means that there are many TYPEs as subchildren of this object and TYPE[] means that there are multiple of these TYPES retrieved as an array and not as subchildren when you use document.querySelectorAll on it.
 TYPE{} means both and is equivalent to TYPE()[].
 Anything in bold is a variable and you should see the description for information about it.

+**This may not be always accurate, use 'Inspect Element' when in doubt**

 | Name | Description | Tag  | Type | Object | Selector |
 | :--- | :--- | :--- | :--- | :--- | :--- |
 | content | The entire div your bot page is in | div | id | Bot | #content |